QIWI-API/payments-docs/_merchant-form_en.html.md

 }
 ~~~

-The payment token is used for charging a customer without additional input of card details or QIWI Wallet number.
+The payment tokens are used for charging a customer balance without entering card details or QIWI Wallet number.
 By default, the use of payment tokens is disabled.
 Contact your Support manager to enable that.

-You can read about the issue of a payment token [in this section](#payment-token-issue).
+The issue of a payment token is described [in this section](#payment-token-issue).

 <aside class="warning">
 Customer will be able to make payment by payment token only on the site where payment token was issued.